jvmaenpaa/Server-management/HelloAnsibleWorld.md

 <img width="1199" height="878" alt="Screenshot 2026-03-31 150844" src="https://github.com/user-attachments/assets/d26c221f-029a-4014-b770-e4181ff86680" />

-## Hello Ansible.
+## c) Hello Ansible.
 Make hello world with ansible and try it over SSH.
 I first made the directories needed in this part of the assignment with the command `mkdir -p ansible/roles/hello/tasks/`.
 In the instructions these were made separately in stages but I just thought by making these all first would be easier.
 Then I made the hosts.ini file and added localhost in it.
 After these I tested ansible and it seem like it was working (screenshot below).

 <img width="1901" height="324" alt="image" src="https://github.com/user-attachments/assets/52d13f5a-9c54-4b4b-92a6-176122f8899b" />